-- 1. Make sure everyone has their personal flotation devices on properly. - Attempt to put the fire out with the fire extinguisher, aiming at the base of the fire and using a sweeping motion. - If the fire gets out of control, use a distress signal and call for help on the radio.
-Everyone should then jump overboard and swim a safe distance away from the burning boat.
+- Make sure everyone has their personal flotation devices on properly. - Attempt to put the fire out with the fire extinguisher, aiming at the base of the fire and using a sweeping motion.

 NOTE: If you do abandon your boat, stay together and try to stay as near as possible to your boat.
 It will be much easier for searchers to find you as a group.